microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgRiskDetection.md

     - `[State <String>]`: Provides the State where the sign-in originated.
 This is calculated using latitude/longitude information from the sign-in activity.
   - `[RequestId <String>]`: Request ID of the sign-in associated with the risk detection.
 This property is null if the risk detection is not associated with a sign-in.
   - `[RiskDetail <String>]`:
   - `[RiskEventType <String>]`: The type of risk event detected.
-The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, and unknownFutureValue.
+The possible values are unlikelyTravel, anonymizedIPAddress, maliciousIPAddress, unfamiliarFeatures, malwareInfectedIPAddress, suspiciousIPAddress, leakedCredentials, investigationsThreatIntelligence, generic,adminConfirmedUserCompromised, mcasImpossibleTravel, mcasSuspiciousInboxManipulationRules, investigationsThreatIntelligenceSigninLinked, maliciousIPAddressValidCredentialsBlockedIP, and anomalousUserActivity.
 For more information about each value, see riskEventType values.
   - `[RiskLevel <String>]`: riskLevel
   - `[RiskState <String>]`: riskState
   - `[RiskType <String>]`: riskEventType